RyanLamansky/dotnet-webassembly/README.md

 ### Required for 1.0

 - Leverage the official WebAssembly spec tests to ensure correct behavior.
-- Final API changes, particularly to align with the WebAssembly spec and JavaScript APIs.
 - Implement C# 8.0 nullable reference types.

 ### After 1.0